alpa-projects/alpa/docs/tutorials/alpa_on_slurm.rst

 Prerequisites
 **************

 Alpa requires CUDA and runs on GPU.
-Therefore you need access to CUDA-compatible GPU in the cluster to run Alpa.
+Therefore, you need access to CUDA-compatible GPU in the cluster to run Alpa.

 Please make sure you have or can create an environment with required dependencies installed for Alpa.
 These dependencies are described in `Install Alpa <https://alpa.ai/install.html>`_.